CHRI-Lab/ROSAnnotator/README.md

     ├── rosbag-data/ # Place your ROSBag data here
-    ├── booklist/    # Place your predefined codebook here ├── annotation/  # Retrieve your annotation output here └── processed/   # Store all processed data of a ROSBag with timestamps
+    ├── booklist/    # Place your predefined codebook here ├── annotation/  # Retrieve your annotation output here └── processed/   # Store all the processed data, e.g. extracted videos and transcriptions

 ```